Machine-Learning-for-PIs/03b_lecture_cnn/README.md

-## Introduction to Feed Forward Networks
+## Introduction to Convolutional Neural Networks